swiftyfinch/geo/README.md

 ╰─ .geo.yml # Single file without namespaces
 ```

-Otherwise, create a folder called `.geo` and place a file `*.yml` for each team in it:
+Otherwise, create a folder called `.geo` and place `*.yml` files for each team in it:
 ```sh
 .
 ╰─ .geo # Folder